acrolinx/platform-api/README.md

 API Tokens live much longer: 4 years.

-## Getting and Access Token with Acrolinx Sign-In
+## Getting an Access Token with Acrolinx Sign-In

 The Acrolinx sign-in process is targeted at situations where you want individual users to sign in.
 Authentication is handled by a web application of the Acrolinx Platform.